Thanks for stopping by. You are currently logged in as a Guest

 You have the lead and you still need two of the three remaining tricks.

 The main idea is to pass off the lead.
 Playing a Nine assures that will happen.
-This lead sets up your end play.
-No mater what first seat plays you have made your point
+This lead sets up your endplay.
+No matter what the first seat does you have made your point